weaviate/weaviate-io/developers/weaviate/search/basics.md

 ## Retrieve cross-referenced properties

-To retrieve properties from cross-referenced objects, specify the following items:
+To retrieve properties from cross-referenced objects, specify:

 - The cross-reference property
 - The target cross-referenced collection